tazama-lf/docs/Product/configuration-management.md

 }
 ```

-In the system the terms a and b would be represented by their unique `id` and `cfg` combination:
+In the platform the terms a and b would be represented by their unique `id` and `cfg` combination:

 ```
 {